 Mr. Maselli is a managing director of Trimaran Fund, a position he has held since 2006, and was the President of Acquisitions of GX Acquisition Corp.
 II from August 2018 to March 2023.
 Before joining Trimaran Fund in February 2006, Mr. Maselli worked in the Corporate and Leverage Finance Groups of CIBC World Markets.
 Prior to joining CIBC in 1997, Mr. Maselli served as a Managing Director in Bear Stearns' corporate finance group and, prior to that, as a Vice President at Kidder Peabody & Co.
 Incorporated.
 Since 2010, Mr. Maselli has served on the board of directors of El Pollo Loco Holdings, and he served as their Chairman of the Board from 2011 to 2023.
 He served on the board of ChanceLight, Inc. (f/k/a Educational Services of America, Inc.) until 2018.
-From 2013 to 2015, he served on the board of directors of Norcraft Companies, Inc., and also served on the board of managers of its predecessor company beginning in 2003.
-Additionally, Mr. Maselli served on the board of directors of Standard Steel, LLC, and was director as well as Chairman of the Board of CB Holding Corp.
+From 2013 to 2015, he served on the board of directors of Standard Steel, LLC, and was director as well as Chairman of the Board of CB Holding Corp.
 Mr. Maselli received an MBA with distinction from The A.B.
 Freeman School at Tulane University and a bachelor's degree in economics from the University of Colorado.